Photonic crystals may allow to control the spontaneous emission

 periodic arrays of spherical particles.
 Three-dimensional

-tetragonal,
+tetragonal, orthogonal, hexagonal,

-orthogonal, hexagonal, and monoclinic arrays
+and monoclinic arrays were studied.

 made: ``From Eqs.
 (2) and (5) an interesting